The best defence against pests and diseases is to implement sound biosecurity practices on your farm.

 Implementing strong biosecurity practices can help protect your business from a range of potential biosecurity risks such as pests, disease and weeds.
 Implementing a biosecurity plan that is tailored towards your personal business helps you prepare and maintain better on-farm biosecurity.

-Preparing an on-farm plan will allow you to identify biosecurity strengths and weaknesses and what you can do to minimize biosecurity risks to your business
+Preparing an on-farm plan will allow you to identify biosecurity strengths and weaknesses and what you can do to minimise biosecurity risks to your business.

 Farm Biosecurity have available resources to support this effort: